Diocese of Parañaque: Coat of arms of the Diocese

 Red represents the Holy Spirit, and the blue, Mary.
 The gradation from red to blue is symbolic of the overshadowing of the Holy Spirit on Mary, thus the incarnation of Jesus (Luke 1:34).
 The movement from dark (color) to bright is the hope that through the episcopal ministry, the "dawn from on high shall break" (Luke 1:78) upon the people of God in the diocese.

-Bishop of Parañaque

-Since its creation, Jesse Eugenio Mercado has been the bishop of Parañaque.

-Mercado was born on June 6, 1951, at Caloocan.
-He studied at St. Joseph School and completed his philosophical and theological formation at San Jose Seminary run by the Jesuits.
-After becoming a priest, he took his licentiate in theology at the Angelicum in Rome (1981–1984).